yuvalmGS/gigaspaces-wiki-jekyll/xap100/global-http-session-sharing.markdown

 # Session Replication across different JEE Containers

-The HTTP session stored within XAP in an agnostic netural structure.
+The HTTP session stored within XAP in an agnostic neutral structure.
 This allows XAP HTTP Session Manager to share the session between different JEE Containers.
 For example between IBM Websphere version 7 and IBM Websphere version 8 , or between Tomcat 6 and Tomcat 7.
 In the same way the same HTTP session may be shared between IBM Websphere and Jboss/Tomcat/Weblogic/etc.

 ![MultiJEEContainerSupport.jpg](/attachment_files/MultiJEEContainerSupport.jpg)